 In 1958, John F. Hartwell published what has been up until recently perhaps the best known Hartwell genealogy, “The Hartwells of America”, with a supplement also printed in 1958.
-Although John F. Hartwell’s book has some serious errors, it was still a tremendous effort for the time and has greatly increased awareness of our family genealogy.
+Although John F. Hartwell’s interesting and informative book has some errors, it was still a tremendous effort for the time and has greatly increased awareness of our family genealogy.

-The Hartwells of America Association is currently focused on putting the next volume of the new genealogy, covering generations six through ten, into print.
+After the 2019 publication of a flash drive containing Generations 1-9 of the genealogy (see Bookshop), The Hartwells of America Association is currently focused on adding Generations 10 and beyond.
 Errors from previous genealogies have been corrected.
 Like her previous work on the earlier generations, Editor-in-Chief Joy Hartwell Peach’s research, verification, and attention to detail is superb, as is her reputation as a Genealogist.

 The written purposes of The Hartwells of America are “to hold meetings and preserve records, memorials, histories and genealogies” but it is hoped that our activities will result in the formation of pleasant and lasting friendships among us, as well as a shared pride in our common heritage.